What is True RMS Measurement? RMS Vs True RMS

 What is the difference between RMS and True RMS?

-The meter which uses the averaging technique to calculate the RMS value of voltage or current is called RMS measurement.
-The RMS value of the AC current or voltage has the same heating effect that is equal to the heating effect of DC current or voltage of the same magnitude.
+The meter that uses the averaging technique to calculate the RMS value of voltage or current is called an RMS measurement.
+The RMS value of the AC current or voltage has the same heating effect that is equal to the heating effect of the DC current or voltage of the same magnitude.

 We express the alternating voltage or current for its effective values.
 The square root of the average square of alternating voltage or current is called the RMS value.
 The ratio of RMS to the average value for a perfectly sinusoidal waveform is 1.11.
-The RMS value is equal to 1.11times of the average value.
+The RMS value is equal to 1.11 times the average value.

-For a perfect sinusoidal voltage waveform, the peak value is 1.414 times the RMS value or we can say the RMS value of the perfect sinusoidal waveform is 0.707 times the peak value.
+For a perfect sinusoidal voltage waveform, the peak value is 1.414 times the RMS value or 0.707 times the peak value.
 Thus, the average responding meter gives the RMS measurement correctly for a pure sinusoidal waveform.

-The accuracy of the measurement depends on the perfection of the sinusoidal waveform.
-If the distorted waveform is measured with an RMS meter it will give an enormous error.
+The measurement’s accuracy depends on the perfection of the sinusoidal waveform.
+Measuring the distorted waveform with an RMS meter will produce an enormous error.

 Why True RMS measurement more accurate?